In this article I share how I’ve been adapting the 5×5 workout program to accommodate my (well) over 50-year-old body.

 I’m using a 4-day workout split, hitting each muscle group twice per week.

 - Tuesday / Friday – Workout B

 Note: Abs are done 3x /week on their own schedule.

 - Standing Biceps Curl

-Note: I substitute additional exercises here & there, and list & discuss them below.
+Note: I substitute (or tack on) additional exercises for all muscle groups whenever I feel like it, and I list & discuss them below.